michaelroland/kolab-iRony/README.md

 $ chown <www-user> temp

 6. Configure your webserver to point to the 'public_html' directory of this package as document root.
+This is necessary because Apple's Address Book App expects the CardDAV server to run at the root of the host [3].

 Add following mod_rewrite configuration into virtual host config or .htaccess file:

     RewriteEngine On
     #RewriteBase /